MolSSI/covid/data/simulations/README.md

 structures: (required) must point to structure which could be in `structure` dir
     - structure 1
     - ...
-molecule: (optional) must point to a valid molecule which could be in `molecules` dir
+molecules: (optional) must point to a valid molecule which could be in `molecules` dir
+    - molecule_1
+    - ...
 rating: (optional) int on domain [1,5], 5 is better
 files: (optional) URLs to input and supporting files (not trajectory itself)
     - file 1